ElvenTools/elven-tools-website/src/docs/elven-tools-workflows.md

 First, you would need to populate the 'allowlist' with addresses.
 You can do this using the JSON file with a max of 320 addresses per one transaction or providing them by hand using a CLI prompt.

-If you can, please prepare the `allowlist.json` file and put it in the `sc/nft-minter` relative to where you keep your walletKey.pem file and from where you run the `elven-tools` commands.
+If you can, please prepare the `allowlist.json` file and put it in the root dir, where you keep your walletKey.pem file and from where you run the `elven-tools` commands.

 You need to run the command: